-Following 12 years with Touche Ross & Co where he was an audit partner, Mr Jeens moved to Kleinwort Benson Group plc, becoming finance director in 1992, before becoming group finance director of Woolwich plc for three years until 1999.
-Since then he has held a portfolio of non-executive appointments and is currently chairman of Allianz Technology Trust plc and a director of Chrysalis VCT plc. and Henderson European Focus Trust plc.
+Following 12 years with Touche Ross & Co where he was an audit partner, Mr Jeens moved to Kleinwort Benson Group plc, becoming Finance Director in 1992, before becoming Group Finance Director of Woolwich plc for three years until 1999.
+Since then he has held a portfolio of Non-executive appointments and is currently Chairman of Allianz Technology Trust plc.